-How a California Transfer-on-Death Deed Works
+How a California TOD Deed Form Works

 Living trusts have long been the go-to technique for avoiding California probate.
 Living trusts work by removing property from a person’s probate estate.
 That means that, when property is transferred to a living trust, it is no longer owned by a living person and need not be probated when that person dies.

 A California TOD deed form provides a low-cost alternative to a living trust.
 As stated by Assemblyman Mike Gatto (D-Glendale), who introduced the new law: